 Incorporating Climate Change into Landscape Connectivity Plans

-The climate change subgroup of the WWHCWG is developing methodologies for integrating climate change into this plan.
-GIS analysis, which may incorporate downscaled climate models and climate envelope models, is being used to identify connectivity investments most likely to continue to provide connectivity in future climates and facilitate climate-driven shifts in species ranges.
-Results are expected to be published in reports, peer-reviewed publications, and a website.
+In 2010, the WWHCWG conducted a connectivity analysis at the statewide scale, which was later expanded to analyze connectivity at finer scales (e.g., ecoregions).
+The climate change subgroup of the WWHCWG developed methodologies for integrating climate change into the results of the statewide report.
+GIS analysis, which incorporated downscaled climate models and climate envelope models, was used to identify corridor investments most likely to continue to provide connectivity in future climates and facilitate climate-driven shifts in species ranges.
+Three primary projects came out of efforts to incorporate climate change into connectivity planning: (1) Washington Connected Landscapes Project: Climate Gradient Corridors; (2) Washington Connected Landscapes Project: Climate-Resilient Corridors; and (3) The Washington-British Columbia Transboundary Climate-Connectivity Project.

-Work by the climate change subgroup to the WWHCWG is being supported in part by a grant from the Wilburforce Foundation and by the government.
-Some members of the WWHCWG interested in climate change issues sought outside funding to help support the sub-group’s work.
+Work by the climate change subgroup of the WWHCWG was supported in part by a grant from the Wilburforce Foundation and also through government funding.
+Some members of the WWHCWG interested in climate change issues sought outside funding to help support the subgroup’s work.
 The project was motivated by a general concern within the WWHCWG in regards to climate change.

 Outcomes and Conclusions